edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_3.md

 ![img19](../img/pcoa_2D.jpg)

-This is where  a comprehensive mapping file is priceless because any values or categories reported in the mapping file will be automatically color-coded for data exploration.
+This is where  a comprehensive mapping file is priceless because any values or categories reported in the mapping file will be automatically color-coded by QIIME for data exploration.
 It is like MAGIC!

 Take some time to explore these plots: toggle samples, note color categories, hover over points to examine sample IDs.